Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles: Introduction

 \section{Introduction}

 All graphs considered are finite, simple and undirected unless otherwise stated.
 Let $G$ be a graph with vertex set $V$ and edge set $E$.
-The {\em neighborhood} of a vertex $v$ in a graph $G$, denoted by $N_{G}(v)$, is the set of all the vertices adjacent to the vertex $v$, \ie $N_{G}(v) = \{u \in V(G) \mid uv \in E(G)\}$.
+We shall denote by $F(G)$ the set of faces of an embedded graph $G$.
+The {\em neighborhood} of a vertex $v$ in a graph $G$, denoted by $N_{G}(v)$, is the set of all the vertices adjacent to the vertex $v$, \ie $N_{G}(v) = \{\,u \in V(G) \mid uv \in E(G)\,\}$.
 The {\em degree} of a vertex $v$ in $G$, denoted by $\deg_{G}(v)$, is the number of edges of $G$ incident with $v$.
-We denote the minimum and maximum degrees of vertices of $G$ by $\delta(G)$ and $\Delta(G)$, respectively.
+We denote the minimum and maximum degree of vertices of $G$ by $\delta(G)$ and $\Delta(G)$, respectively.
 The {\em diamond graph} $K_{4}^{-}$ is the graph $K_{4}$ minus an edge.
+A graph property $\mathcal{P}$ is {\em deletion-closed} if $\mathcal{P}$ is closed under taking subgraphs.
 A graph is {\em diamond-free} if it contains no induced subgraph which is isomorphic to $K_{4}^{-}$.
-A $d$-vertex, $d^{+}$-vertex, and $d^{-}$-vertex is a vertex of degree $d$, at least $d$, and at most $d$, respectively.
+In an embedded graph $G$, the {\em degree} $\deg_{G}(f)$ of a face $f$ is the number of edges with which it is incident, cut edge being counted twice.
+A $d$-vertex, $d^{+}$-vertex and $d^{-}$-vertex is a vertex of degree $d$, at least $d$ and at most $d$, respectively.
+Analogously, a $d$-face, $d^{+}$-face and $d^{-}$-face is a face of degree $d$, at least $d$ and at most $d$, respectively.